Piney Creek KuneKunes

 due to their slow maturing and thick pretty hair!
 Our local Feed store has added

-extra selenium to the feed along with oil and whey for their coat.
+extra selenium to my feed along with oil and whey for their coat.

 My only complaint is that they are not able to acquire non GMO.